 Below are tips and information on specific circumstances in which you may be using images.
 Also see our Legally Using Images eTutorial.

 Are You Legally Using Images?

-More and more we are using images to enhance text-based documents, annual reports, websites and blogs.
-As a universal rule, most images are protected by copyright laws around the world and permission is required to use the image as is, or to adapt it.
+More and more we're using images to enhance text-based documents, annual reports, websites and on social media.
+As a universal rule, most images are protected by copyright laws around the world and you need permission to use an image as-is or to adapt it.
 Let’s look at some of the specifics surrounding this general rule.

 Does the use of an image on your blog require permission?

-Certainly, if the image is part of the design of your blog and/or repetitively used or adapted for your use, you will need permission to use the image.
-If the image is part of a particular posting in a blog, you will need to apply the fair use factors and determine on a case-by-case basis whether your use requires permission.
-Also see: 6 Essential Tips for Legally Using Images.
+Certainly, if the image is part of the design of your blog and/or repetitively used or adapted for your use, you need permission to use the image.
+If the image is part of a particular posting or page in a blog, you need to apply the fair use factors and determine on a case-by-case basis whether your use requires permission.

 Course Materials and Learning Management Systems such as Blackboard